oliwerhelsen/luminor-ts/README.md

-# Luminor
+# brewy

 **Enterprise Hono framework with DDD, Dependency Injection, and Drizzle ORM**

-Luminor is a powerful and flexible framework for building enterprise applications with Hono.
+brewy is a powerful and flexible framework for building enterprise applications with Hono.
 It combines best practices from Domain-Driven Design (DDD), Dependency Injection with tsyringe, and Drizzle ORM for database management.

 ## Features